databio/bedhost/README.md

 npm run build
 ```

-The contents of the `./build` directory can be copier over to `bedhost/bedhost/static/bedhost-ui`
+The contents of the `./build` directory can be copied over to `bedhost/bedhost/static/bedhost-ui`